brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ## Start building a provider

-Hopefully you now have a good understanding of how operators work and are implemented.
+Hopefully you now have a good understanding of how providers work and are implemented.
 Start with the [Crossplane provider template](https://github.com/crossplane/provider-template), and use providers such as [`provider-opentofu`](https://github.com/upbound/provider-opentofu), [`provider-http`](https://github.com/crossplane-contrib/provider-http) and my own [crossplane-demo acme provider](https://github.com/brunoluiz/crossplane-demo/tree/main/provider-acme) for a working reference.

 If a vendor API makes idempotency, imports, or asynchronous operations awkward, document those constraints before writing the controller.
 They will shape the provider's API and reconciliation behavior more than its Go code will.